unitedastronomer/E1-572G-Hackintosh/ADDITIONAL_INFO.md

 *  Replace AR9565 with an Intel or Broadcom mPCIe WiFi+BT Card<br >
    - No working kext for AR9565 on Monterey+
       - Infuriatingly slow on any macOS it can run.
+      - I have not added any kexts for WiFi and BT.
 *  Update BIOS to the [latest version](https://www.acer.com/us-en/support/product-support/Aspire_E1-572G)
    - This resolves the issue of the laptop failing to fully power down when shutting down.